 The below diagram shows how the stock dividend accounting is done when the issue is small and large.

 Example (Small Issue)

-Below table shows the stock dividend accounting in case of small issue.
+The below table shows the stock dividend accounting in case of a small issue.

 - Common Stock increases by an additional 20% = $1 x 10,000 x 20% = 2000.
 Total Common Stock becomes 12,000